GitbookIO/nuts/docs/update-windows.md

 # Auto-updater on Windows

-Nuts provides a backend for the [Squirrel.Windows](https://github.com/Squirrel/Squirrel.Windows) auto-updater.
+Pecans provides a backend for the [Squirrel.Windows](https://github.com/Squirrel/Squirrel.Windows) auto-updater.

 Refer to the [Squirrel.Windows documentation](https://github.com/Squirrel/Squirrel.Windows/tree/master/docs) on how to setup your application.

-Nuts will serve NuGet packages on `http://download.myapp.com/update/win32/:version/RELEASES`.
+Pecans will serve NuGet packages on `http://download.myapp.com/update/win32/:version/RELEASES`.

 Your application just need to configure `Update.exe` or `Squirrel.Windows` to use `http://download.myapp.com/update/win32/:version` as a feed url (:warning: without query parameters).